mrtnzrm2/LinkNodeCommunity/README.md

 - [References](#references)

 ## Overview
-LinkNodeCommunity implements an information-theoretic link community algorithm tailored to dense, directed, and weighted networks.
-It grew out of mesoscale cortical connectivity studies and formalizes a workflow that couples link similarity, hierarchical clustering, and statistical diagnostics to expose nested community structure.
-The package bundles high-performance C++ extensions (via pybind11) with a Python-first API that integrates with NetworkX, pandas, and SciPy tooling.
+LinkNodeCommunity provides an information-theoretic framework for detecting link and node communities in dense, directed, and weighted networks.
+Originally developed for mesoscale cortical connectivity analysis, it formalizes a workflow that integrates link similarity, hierarchical clustering, and statistical diagnostics to reveal nested community structure.

 ## Key Features
 - Information-theoretic link similarity based on the Hellinger metric and 1/2-Rényi divergence
 - Dual hierarchies: link communities and node communities derived from the same similarity landscape
-- Loop entropy scoring to pinpoint a "Goldilocks" resolution for mesoscale organization
+- Loop entropy scoring to identify a "Goldilocks" resolution for mesoscale organization
 - Support for directed or undirected graphs, heterogeneous weights, and optional subgraph conditioning
-- Utilities to export hierarchies as Newick trees for downstream phylogenetic-style visualization
+- Export utilities to export hierarchies as Newick trees for downstream phylogenetic-style visualization
 - Benchmarks and diagnostics aligned with neuroscience-grade anatomical datasets and synthetic benchmarks

 ## Scientific Motivation
 ### Neuroscience
-- Captures the mesoscale organization of macaque cortical networks obtained from retrograde tract-tracing (see `data/macaque`).
+- Captures the mesoscale organization of macaque cortical networks reconstructed via retrograde tract-tracing.
 - Aligns structural partitions with functional hypotheses by identifying link communities that preserve densely interconnected feedback circuits.

 ### Information Theory